MoezLabiadh/lclu_proj/README.md

 # lclu_proj
-GeoBC-DSS Land Cover Classification project
+Scripts for the GeoBC-DSS Land Cover Classification project